halx4/SiloEmulator/README.md

 __Master Branch is not used in this repo.
-Use the rest branches instead.__
+Actual code is in the other branches.__

 ## Silo Emulator Overview